Screenshots

 Pros

-• Strong narrative tied to Resident Evil lore
+- Strong narrative connecting to established Resident Evil lore and characters

 Cons